 The goal of remuneration schemes is to promote competitiveness and long-term financial success of the Company and to contribute to the favourable development of shareholder value.
 Remuneration schemes are based on predetermined and measurable performance and result criteria.

-The task of Board’s Nomination and Remuneration Committee is to assist the Board of Directors in matters related to the remuneration of the Company's CEO, the deputy CEO and other executives and to prepare matters related to the reward schemes for employees.
+The task of the Board’s Nomination and Remuneration Committee is to assist the Board of Directors in matters related to the remuneration of the Company's CEO and other executives and to prepare matters related to the reward schemes for employees.

 The General Meeting shall decide on the remuneration payable for Board and Committee work as well as the basis for its determination.
 The Nomination and Remuneration Committee has been assigned the duty of preparing the remuneration of the Board.
 The Board of Directors shall decide on the remuneration of the CEO as well as other compensation payable to him or her.
 The compensation principles for the Management Group are determined by the CEO in cooperation with the Board of Directors.